Earth Day 2015 Celebration

 There is cause and effect in everything we do.
 The resources you consume and energy you expend impact our air, water and soil for your entire lifetime.
 Take steps to improve our world by looking at how your habits affect the environment.

-The Missouri Department of Natural Resources conducts a big Earth Day celebration each April, but there are things you can do to keep the spirit of Earth Day alive during the entire year.
+The Missouri Department of Natural Resources conducts or participates in Earth Day celebrations across the state during each April, but there are things you can do to keep the spirit of Earth Day alive during the entire year.

 Teachers, would you like your students to share their concern about the environment, use their creativity and help educate the community?
 If so, they can join in the efforts of the Earth Day Groceries Project, a popular project that teams youths and grocers to spread the message of Earth Day.
 To particpate, teachers simply borrow paper grocery bags from a local grocery store.
 Students decorate the bags with environmental messages and artwork.
 The bags are then returned to the grocery store and distributed on Earth Day.
 Customers receive their groceries, along with the message that kids care about our envirionment, in the decorated bags.